A complete guide to finding the best Confluence AI chatbot (2026)

 -

-Bottom line: Atlassian Intelligence is a solid helper for creating and managing content within Confluence, but it won't help you make that content easily searchable through a simple chat interface.
+Bottom line: Atlassian Intelligence is a reliable helper for creating and managing content within Confluence, making it a valuable asset for content creators.

 This video provides an introduction to using Atlassian Intelligence for content creation within Confluence.

-These apps usually come in two flavors.
-Some are simple AI assistants that basically act as a ChatGPT wrapper for a single page, letting you summarize or ask questions about the one document you have open.
-They can be handy, but they don't solve the bigger problem of searching across a messy, sprawling knowledge base.
+These apps usually come in two formats.
+Some are AI assistants that act as an assistant for a single page, letting you summarize or ask questions about the one document you have open.
+Others are more advanced platforms that index your Confluence content and provide a dedicated chat interface.

 -